danekshea/minting-api-backend/README.md

 - cp .env.example .env
 - fill in .env with the API key and the webhook endpoint
 - npm run dev
+- use localtunnel for tesing webhooks locally npx localtunnel --port 3000

 ## TODO